open-telemetry/opentelemetry-specification/specification/package-layout.md

    ├── metrics
    ├── resources
    ├── trace
-   │   ├── propagation # headers that are the public API for trace propagation, using different encodings.
    │   └── samplers    # is used to make decisions on `Span` sampling.
    ├── distributedcontext
    │   └── propagation
    ├── internal
-   └── log
+   └── logs
 ```
-> Use lowercase or CamelCase or Snake Case (stylized as snake_case) depends on the language.
+> Use lowercase or CamelCase or Snake Case (stylized as snake_case) names depends on the language.